evatrium/capsule/docs/routing/README.md

 ### Setup
-Capsule provides a super simple and easy to use router that works for most page per route apps.
 By including routing into your app, a 'routing' namespace will be injected and made available in Capsule.
 Make sure to import routing before any other capsules that depend on it, to be safe, your entry file (index.js);

  **Note:** *Uses HTML5 pushstate.
 Hash routing is not supported*